chu0029/SusGame/README.md

 sustainability game 11COMB

 # what is this?
-applied computing clicker type game about sustainability this will be good
+applied computing clicker type game about sustainability called Factory Worker! this will be good

 # ms magalona please give us an a+ on this 🙏🙏